root-project/web/manual/first_steps_with_root/index.md

 ## Using Cling commands to control ROOT

-You can pass commands directly to ROOT by placing a dot before the command.
+You can pass commands directly to ROOT by putting a dot before the command.

    Type at the ROOT prompt:
 ```